oebinisa/oebinisa/README.md

 - 👋 Hi, I’m Ebinisa
-- 👀 I’m passionate about pancakes and DevOps
+- 👀 I’m passionate about archery and DevOps
 - 📫 I can be reached via o.ebinisa@gmail.com

 <!---